This concert has already taken place!

 Matan Porat piano

-Michael Shapira dance
+Michael Shapira choreography and dance

 Oliver Proske backdrop, video

 Sonja Winkler stage set assistant